Lakshman Chandra Seth

 Lakshman Chandra Seth (born 11 April 1946), commonly known as Lakshman Seth, is an Indian politician from Tamluk, West Bengal, India.
-He was a West Bengal state committee member of the CPIM and is a former MP from Haldia.
+He was a West Bengal state committee member of the CPI(M) and is a former MP of Tamluk.

 He was expelled from the Communist Party of India (Marxist).
 In 2016, Seth joined the Bharatiya Janata Party and merged Bharat Nirman Party of his own which was floated by him after his expulsion from the CPI(M).
-He was expelled from BJP in 2018 and fought 2019 election from Tamluk constituency with congress ticket.
+He was expelled from BJP in 2018 and fought 2019 election from Tamluk constituency from Indian National Congress ticket.Mr.
+Lakshman Chandra Seth is widely recognised for his contributions in education sector.